UK's Johnson apologizes for attending lockdown party

 Associated Press

-LONDON (AP) — Prime Minister Boris Johnson apologized Wednesday for attending a garden party during Britain’s coronavirus lockdown in 2020, but brushed aside opposition demands that he resign for breaching the rules his own government had imposed.
+LONDON (AP) — Prime Minister Boris Johnson has apologized for attending a garden party during Britain’s coronavirus lockdown in 2020, saying there are things the government “did not get right.”

-Johnson is facing a tide of anger from public and politicians over claims he and his staff flouted pandemic restrictions by socializing when it was banned.
-Some members of his Conservative Party have joined in the criticism, saying he must quit if he can’t quell the furor.
+Johnson is facing anger from public and politicians over claims he and his staff flouted pandemic restrictions by socializing when it was banned.
+Some members of his Conservative Party say he should resign if he can’t quell the furor.

-Johnson acknowledged for the first time Wednesday that he went to a May 2020 garden party at his Downing Street office, though he said that he had considered it a work event to thank staff for their efforts during the pandemic.
+Johnson acknowledged for the first time Wednesday that he was at the May 2020 garden party at his Downing Street office, though he said that he had considered it a work event.

-“I want to apologize. … With hindsight, I should have sent everyone back inside,” Johnson told lawmakers in the House of Commons.
+Johnson told lawmakers in the House of Commons: “I want to apologize. … With hindsight, I should have sent everyone back inside.”

+LONDON (AP) — British Prime Minister Boris Johnson faced a high-stakes showdown Wednesday in Parliament that could help defuse a crisis over claims that he and his staff broke coronavirus lockdown rules by holding illicit parties — or fan the flames even further.

-Opponents and allies alike have been demanding Johnson come clean about the “bring your own booze” party, held when Britain was under a strict lockdown imposed by Johnson to curb the spread of the coronavirus.
+Opponents and allies alike want Johnson to come clean about whether he attended a gathering in May 2020, when Britain was under a strict lockdown imposed by Johnson to curb the spread of the coronavirus.
+Johnson has so far declined to comment on reports he was at the “bring your own booze” get-together in the garden of his Downing Street residence.

 An invitation to the “socially distanced drinks” gathering was emailed to about 100 people by a senior prime ministerial aide.
 At the time, people in Britain were barred by law from meeting more than one person outside their household.